UBC-InfoVis/447-materials/programming-assignments/skeletons/p1/assignment.md

     * Inactive categories are shown in grey
     * Changes to which categories are active calls renderVis
     * Changes to which categories are active does not change the semicircle sizes
-* Robustness
-    * The visualization should work for different datasets in addition to the single test dataset that we provide, including but not limited to varying numbers of trials and varying trial average accuracies.
-    * You should not assume that accuracies will be within the range [0, 1].
 * Code structure and format
     * Your code must follow reasonable style standards.
     * Don’t leave any old, unused code snippets.